Gouyen

 Gouyen (in Mescalero Góyą́ń, "the one who is wise") (c.
-1857-1903), was a 19th-century Apache woman noted for her heroism.
+1857 – 1903), was a 19th-century Apache woman noted for her heroism.

 Early life and education

-Góyą́ń (Gouyen) was born circa 1857 into Chief Victorio's Warm Springs Apache or Chihenne band of Chiricahua Apache.
+Góyą́ń (Gouyen) was born circa 1857 into Chief Victorio's Warm Springs Apache or Chihenne band of Chiricahua Apache, niece to old chief Kastzidzen, called Nana.
 She married as a young woman.

 Vendetta against the Comanche

 Gouyen's first husband was killed in a Comanche raid in the 1870s.
 She took heroic actions to avenge his death, which have become legendary in Apache oral history.
 She tracked to his camp the Comanche chief who scalped her husband.
 There she found the chief watching a victory dance around a bonfire, and he was wearing her husband's scalp from his belt.

 Gouyen donned a buckskin puberty ceremony dress and slipped into the circle of dancers.
 She seduced the drunken chief to go with her to a secluded spot.
 After a struggle, she stabbed the Comanche to death with his own knife, scalped him, and took his beaded breechcloth and moccasins.
 Stealing a horse, Gouyen rode back to her camp.
 She presented her in-laws with the Comanche leader's scalp and clothing as evidence of her triumphant revenge.